harrykeeran12/cs4525-honours-project/README.md

 This project aims to use smaller LLMs to correct and find errors in radiology reports.

-The dataset used is located [here.](https://huggingface.co/datasets/ibrahimhamamci/CT-RATE/tree/main/dataset/radiology_text_reports)
+The training dataset used is located [here](https://huggingface.co/datasets/ibrahimhamamci/CT-RATE/tree/main/dataset/radiology_text_reports) and can be accessed using the `dataManipulation.py` script.